Snoaux248/Frontend_Compiler/README.md

 **Backus-Naur Form (BNF) Rules**
-In this frontend compiler I wrote Lexical and Syntax Analyzers capable of parsing source code files provided by the user written in a new programming language called “Cooke”.
+In this frontend compiler I wrote Lexical and Syntax Analyzers capable of parsing source code files provided by the user written in a programming language called “Cooke”.
 The syntax for this language will be based upon the following grammar (in BNF):

 P ::= S